ChicagoHAI/idea-explorer/ARCHITECTURE_AND_ROADMAP.md

 Idea-Explorer takes a specific stance on the role of AI in research: **agents should be exploration accelerators, not autonomous AI scientists.**

-We don't believe AI will replace human researchers.
+We don't seek to replace human researchers.
 As articulated in [The Mirage of Autonomous AI Scientists](https://hypogenic.ai/blog/mirage-of-autonomous-ai-scientists), science is fundamentally about resource allocation—deciding what matters among infinite possibilities with limited time, attention, and funding.
 These choices can't be delegated to machines because they're inherently value-laden and require human accountability.

 Instead, we see AI agents as tools that help researchers:
 - **Quickly explore an idea's feasibility** before investing significant time